 Mr M Cosgrove

 All pupils will study French or Spanish at Key Stage Three, providing a strong foundation in either language should they continue with their studies at Key Stage Four and work towards a GCSE qualification.
 Languages are important to us at Savio Salesian College.
 We work hard to make our language lessons fun and relevant and also provide extra-curricular activities where possible such as trips to local universities for taster days.
 We are involved in a fantastic exchange with schools in France, Spain and Germany.
 Pupils last year, went to Spain and took part in work experience placements and stayed with Spanish families.
-We hosted pupils in the Summer of 2018 and in 2019, our pupils are going to both France and Germany.
+Last year pupils went to Spain where they took part in work experience placements and stayed with Spanish families.
+We hosted pupils in the Summer of 2018, and in 2019, our pupils are going to both Lyons in France and Essen in Germany for the final stages of the exchange.
 This is an amazing opportunity for our pupils who are really benefiting from taking part.

 Pupils are set homework regularly and are expected to learn the vocabulary covered in class.
 A little bit of practice often is a great way to learn a foreign language.
 Various useful websites are listed below.
 The department also has a twitter account @saviomfl to promote language learning and also the fantastic effort made by our pupils.

 Key Stage 3 Overview (Years 7 - 9)

 Pupils receive 5 hours of MFL over a fortnight and are set by ability.
 All pupils are taught and assessed in the four key skill areas of speaking, listening, reading and writing.